aabbtree77/miniguestlog/README.md

 - render.com adds new IPs which break MongoDB Atlas.

-- Broken Mongoose ODM due to updated TLS version.
+- Broken Mongoose ODM due to updated TLS version (1.2).

 - Manual "clear build cache and deploy" sometimes is needed on render.com.

 Would I recommend this stack, use it commercially?

-Sadly no, as I see no definitive way to protect myself against the DDoS bills.
+Sadly no, as I see no way to protect myself against the DDoS bills.

 DDoS is scary, see the case of [Web Dev Cody](https://www.youtube.com/watch?v=-lNpF0ACe1Y).